Beesy

 Côte d'Azur, June.
 Last June, a client of mine — a New York couple, two children, one large dog — flew to the Côte d'Azur for nine weeks.
 They considered, briefly, three of the great hotels of the coast.
 They booked, in the end, an apartment.

 The apartment was not, strictly speaking, an apartment.
-It was a branded residence: three bedrooms, a private terrace facing the sea, a kitchen they used twice, and a concierge desk in the lobby downstairs that answered to the same brand that runs the hotel next door.
+It was a branded residence: three bedrooms, a private terrace facing the sea, a kitchen they used twice, and a front desk in the lobby downstairs that answered to the same brand that runs the hotel next door.
 The rate was higher than a suite.
 The experience, by every measure that mattered to them, was incomparable.

 This is the structural shift that is, with very little press attention, reorganising the upper end of hospitality.
-Branded residences — Aman Residences, Four Seasons Private Residences, Bulgari Residences, the new Rosewood developments — have moved in five years from a side bet for developers to the dominant product for the long-stay UHNW traveller.
+Branded residences — Aman Residences, Four Seasons Private Residences, Bulgari Residences, the new Rosewood developments — have moved in five years from a side bet for developers to the dominant product for the long-stay considered traveller.
 The reasons are worth thinking about carefully, because they tell us something about what this audience actually wants when it stops counting nights.

 The first reason is, simply, time.
 A hotel suite is engineered for three to five days.
 A branded residence is engineered for three to five weeks.
 The kitchen exists not because the guest will cook but because the guest's chef will.
 The closet exists not for one wardrobe but for several.
 The second bedroom exists not for a child but for a child and a nanny and, in August, the cousin who is visiting from Geneva.
 The geometry of the space matches the geometry of the trip.